Nikkig087/project2test/README.md

 ### Future Features

 - **Timer**: Introduce a timer feature to add an element of challenge and excitement to the gameplay.
-- **High Scores**: Implement a feature to store and display high scores.

 - **Animation**:  Add animations for character transitions and guessing feedback.

 ## Testing